Scholarships

 We are one of only two law schools in the country to offer the prestigious Sumners Scholarship, awarded to high-achieving students who have a demonstrable commitment to leadership and service.
 The scholarship includes full tuition, full fees, and a stipend for book and living expenses.

-Application Deadline: January 12
+Application Deadline: February 20

-To receive consideration, students must be admitted to the law school and should complete and submit the Sumners Scholarship application by February 1.
+To receive consideration, students must be admitted to the law school and should complete and submit the Sumners Scholarship application by February 20.
 If you are interested in applying for a Sumners Scholarship, you must complete the SCHOLARSHIP APPLICATION.
 Once on the website, click “Create New Account” to complete the registration process and create your login credentials.
 The access code for the application is OCU34SS49.

-Finalists for this scholarship will be invited to the law school to interview with the Sumners Foundation Board of Trustees in April.
+Finalists for this scholarship will be invited to the law school to interview with the Sumners Foundation Board of Trustees in March.

 Eligibility

-Applicants must be a resident, student, or graduate of a college or university in one of the following states: Oklahoma, Arkansas, Kansas, Missouri, Texas, Louisiana, Nebraska, or New Mexico.
+Applicants must be a resident, student, or graduate of a college or university in one of the following states: Oklahoma, Arkansas, Kansas, Missouri, Texas, Louisiana, Nebraska, Colorado, or New Mexico.

 Selection Criteria And Process